 As a Church of England school we hold a daily act of collective worship.
 This is when we bring our pupils together to share a story from the bible, a poem, a picture or even a news story.
 We then discuss it together and may even write prayers relevant to the discussion.
 We always try to think about what the story, poem, picture or new story teaches us and what Jesus would think about what we have discussed.

-At the moment, most children are learning at home and are working hard but it is still so important to give them time to think about how they feel, how others feel, what is going on in the world and what we can do, as global citizens to support others and cherish the world we live in.
+It is important to give children time to think about how they feel, how others feel, what is going on in the world and what we can do, as global citizens to support others and cherish the world we live in.

-Before you begin a collective worship session, it is important that you are in the right frame of mind.
-Take time to make sure that everyone who is joining in the collective worship is calm and quiet.
-It may help you to have a candle to light which will focus your attention.
-At school we say the candle prayer:
+Before beginning a collective worship session, it is important that you are in the right frame of mind.
+At school, we take time to make sure that everyone who is joining in the collective worship is calm and quiet.
+We have a candle to light which helps to focus attention and at school we say the candle prayer:

 We light this candle to remind us that you are the light of the world.